Nonprofit Content Marketing Advanced Guide

 Virtual events can include:

-Virtual events can become an exciting part of your content marketing strategy.
-Most people today are comfortable with using virtual platforms for events.
-This allows you to reach a broad audience while spreading your nonprofit’s message and educating the public about your issue without the geographical, monetary, and physical limitations of in-person events.
+Most people today are comfortable using virtual platforms, so these events can become an exciting part of your content marketing strategy.
+They let you reach a broader audience without the geographical, monetary, and physical limitations of in-person events.

 You can also pair virtual events with other types of content to amplify your work.
 For instance, you could host a Q&A session after publishing an analytical report, or you could host a community feedback session after a large campaign concludes to learn how to better serve your constituents.